Fact: 58% of shoppers leave due to poor experience.

 Waterstones allows users to click through product categories, use their search bar, and rate their favorite items.

-You can transform your eCommerce PLP by making these changes:
+You can transform navigation on your eCommerce PLP by:

-Feature no more than 5 images in a row so your users can compare easily.
+Feature no more than 5 images in a row—this reduces cognitive load considerably.

-Here’s how Missoma perfects its product listing design (they always feature only three products in a row):
+Missoma perfects its product listing design by featuring only three products in a row.

 A good product listing example is that of Shane Co., where the audience can get more picture angles as well as understand the type, carat, and make of the product upon hovering.